jump-group/ionic-3-firebase-auth-starter/README.md

 - Change user password.
 - Easy email and password validation.

 When a user sign-in to the application, a record is created in the database under the `/userProfile` (editable) tree with the field `uid` (unique) as the key.
+So, it is possible to store all the user informations at this identifier.

 ### How to start
 - Clone the repository.